 Religion: Humanity’s Greatest Invention

-Lecture and author, Yuval Noah Harari, has a unique take on life.
+Lecturer and author, Yuval Noah Harari, has a unique take on life.
 Humanity’s greatest invention, he believes, was not the wheel nor the printing press nor even the harnessing of the atom—but rather religion.
 Religion is what distinguishes us from all other animals and puts us a step or more above them.

 (Creative Commons)